Government income sources

 - If you continue working after you start collecting CPP/QPP

-The standard age to begin receiving CPP/QPP payments is 65.
+The normal retirement age to begin receiving an unreduced CPP/QPP benefit is 65.
 You can choose to take a reduced pension as early as age 60 and the permanent reduction in your pension payment is calculated based on the number of months until your 65th birthday.

 Starting your pension after age 65 can result in a higher CPP/QPP amount per month.
 It will increase a set percentage for each month you delay receiving it, up to age 70.